-Whenever anyone asks me for my favorite recipe from our new cookbook, Ready or Not!, I always blurt out, “All-Purpose Stir-Fry Sauce!”
+Whenever anyone asks me for my favorite recipe from our second cookbook, Ready or Not!, I always blurt out, “All-Purpose Stir-Fry Sauce!”
 This fab sauce takes just a couple of minutes to shake together in a mason jar—and once you have some in the fridge, you have no excuse not to make dinner!

 After I published the recipe here, y’all seem to have fallen head over heels for my All-Purpose Stir-Fry Sauce.
 I love seeing all the creative ways my loyal Nomsters have found to utilize this awesomely versatile flavor booster!
 Still, over the past year, I’ve received some commonly-asked questions about All-Purpose Stir-Fry Sauce:

 No problem!
 My All-Purpose Stir-Fry Sauce can be made with pineapple juice if you can’t do orange juice.
 (Shh!
 Don’t tell anyone, but some of my readers actually prefer it with pineapple juice!)

 You can totally leave it out, but you’ll need to adjust the amount of rice vinegar to balance the flavors.
 Alternatively, you can sub out the rice vinegar for aged balsamic vinegar to add a bit of sweetness.

 Yes!
 Just remember to read your labels carefully for non-compliant ingredients, especially on the fish sauce and rice vinegar.

 Yes!
 Fish sauce adds an indescribable deliciousness (a.k.a. umami) to the sauce!
 (You’ve already listened to my podcast dedicated to umami, right?)
 Look—if you have a fish allergy, FINE—you can leave out the fish sauce and add more coconut aminos and some salt to compensate, but it won’t taste quite the same, I’m afraid.
 Alternatively, I have a No-Fish Sauce recipe in Nom Nom Paleo: Let’s Go! and you can use it in place of the fish sauce in this recipe.

-- How do I thicken the sauce?
-You can make an arrowroot slurry by whisking ½ cup All-Purpose Stir-Fry Sauce with 1 teaspoon arrowroot powder.
+You can make an arrowroot slurry by whisking ½ cup All-Purpose Stir-Fry Sauce with 1 to 2 teaspoons of arrowroot powder.
 The sauce should thicken as soon as you bring it to a simmer.
 If you like a thicker sauce, add more arrowroot powder.

-- How long does All-Purpose Stir-Fry Sauce last in the fridge?
-Can I freeze it?
 It’ll last in a tightly sealed container in the fridge for at least a week.
 And yes, you can definitely freeze the sauce for up to several months.

-- But…how should I use All-Purpose Stir-Fry Sauce in ice cube molds so I can pop out a cube when I need it.
+I normally freeze the All-Purpose Stir-Fry Sauce in ice cube molds so I can pop out a cube when I need it.

 There are SO!
 MANY!
 WAYS!
 Read on for some of my favorites…

 My All-Purpose Stir-Fry Sauce is fantastic for stir-fries (duh!).
 If you follow me on Instagram, you know that stir-fries are one of my go-to weeknight meals ’cause they take no time at all to make.
 If you’ve never made a stir-fry before, our Ready or Not! cookbook includes a step-by-step recipe for Asparagus Beef, and it doubles as the perfect blueprint for do-it-yourself stir-frying.
 No cookbook?
 I recently revised my Spicy Asparagus and Pork Stir-Fry to include directions on how to make it with All-Purpose Stir-Fry Sauce.
 See?
 No excuses, people!

 What’s fantastic about stir-fries is that you can modify the ingredients to use up whatever’s in the fridge.
 As long as you vary the veggies and protein, your family won’t even notice that you’re using the same sauce as a flavor base!
 Got more questions?
 I have my best stir-fry tips in this post.

 But don’t feel like you’re stuck making only stir-fries with this sauce.
 You can also use it to make Paper-Wrapped Chicken!

 Want to use it in no-cook recipes?
 I love using All-Purpose Stir-Fry Sauce as a tangy and savory salad dressing as well.
-I often whisk All-Purpose Stir-Fry Sauce with some avocado oil (in a 1:1 ratio) to make a quick and easy salad dressing to toss with mixed greens.
+I often whisk All-Purpose Stir-Fry Sauce with some avocado oil (in a 4:1 ratio) to make a quick and easy salad dressing to toss with mixed greens.

 It ain’t just for stir-fries and salads, though.
 If you’ve got some braising cuts in the fridge and want to pop ’em in the Instant Pot or slow cooker, a cup or so of All-Purpose Stir-Fry Sauce makes a fantastic Asian-inspired stewing liquid.
 Simply season the meat with salt or Magic Mushroom Powder, and add a cup of All-Purpose Stir-Fry to the cooker.
 Then, program your Instant Pot or slow cooker for the cut of meat you’re using, and presto-change-o: An incredible (and incredibly easy) dinner!